uhyo/masao-js/README.md

 `masao` is a utility package for handling the Canvas Masao params.

+`masao.format` api can handle masao-json-format up to version: *draft-2*.

 # API
 ## masao.param.getDefaultValue(key)
 Returns the default value for param `key`.